-ENRESA has ordered a spent nuclear fuel storage and transport system for the Ascó 1 and 2, Almaraz 1 and 2, Cofrentes and Vandellós II nuclear power plants.
-The system will be designed so that it can be installed in new ATI to be built at the sites (the ATDs) and for the transport of spent fuel from each plant to the future AGP.
+In the contingency of a delay in the implementation of the ATC, the draft of the 7th PGRR contemplates the construction of ATI with sufficient capacity to allow the dismantling of the NPP.
+In 2021 ENRESA has begun the contracting process for a spent nuclear fuel storage and transport system for the Ascó 1 and 2, Almaraz 1 and 2, Cofrentes and Vandellós II nuclear power plants.
+The system will be designed so that it can be installed in new ATI to be built at the sites and for the transport of spent fuel from each plant to the future ATC.
+The construction of the new ATI will be modular, so that they can be expanded according to the needs of each moment.

-Thus, the current procedure is that spent fuel rods are initially stored under water in the spent fuel pool, until the thermal and radioactive characteristics of the spent fuel allow its dry storage in spent fuel casks.
-The spent fuel rods are then introduced in the casks and taken to the on-site ATI or ATD, as appropriate.
-Later, when the AGP will be ready these casks will be transported to the AGP.
+Thus, the current procedure is that spent fuel rods is initially stored under water in the spent fuel pool, until the thermal and radioactive characteristics of the spent fuel allow its dry storage in spent fuel casks.
+The spent fuel rods are the then introduced in the casks and taken to the on- site ATI.
+Later, when the ATC will be ready (from 2028 onwards) these casks will be transported to the ATC site and the spent fuel rod will be lodged in the cells designed for this purpose.

-All this processes are subject to the safety regulations and in addition to internal self-assessments, periodic evaluations by the regulatory body, audits, and evaluations by independent nuclear oversight organizations are undertaken.
+All this processes are subject to the safety regulations and in addition to internal self- assessments, periodic evaluations by the regulatory body, audits, and evaluations by independent nuclear oversight organizations are undertaken.
 The radwaste management process is also evaluated by WANO every four years, comparing the plant practices against the best industry standards.
 Weaknesses are reported into the CAP to improve the process (continuous improvement model).

-Nuclear power plants decommissioning
+Nuclear installation decommissioning

 In the ENRESA-Utilities Standard Contract mentioned above, there is also specific annex related to nuclear installations decommission.
-In this annex, the responsibilities and activities of each part are well defined.
+In this annex, the responsibilities and activities of each partare well defined.

-According to the established scheme, following the definitive shutdown of the nuclear power plant, the latter is responsible for conditioning and delivering to ENRESA all the operational and structural radioactive waste produced during the operating period and still stored on site.
-The NPP is also responsible for emptying the pool of spent fuel and high level radioactive waste produced during the operating period.
-This type of waste must be conditioned in spent fuel casks, which will be stored in the temporary storage facilities (ATI or ATD) existing at each of the nuclear power plants until they are transferred to the AGP, once it is operational.
+The established scheme is that after definitive shut down of the NPP, this is responsible of managing and handing over to ENRESA all the low and intermediate operational and structural radwaste produced in the operation period and still stored in the site.
+The NPP is also responsible from emptying the spent fuel pool of all the spent fuel and high activity radwaste produced in the operation period.
+This kind of waste does not need to me removed from the NPP site, but it should be conditioned in spent fuel casks ready to be eventually transported to the ENRESA installations (ATC or AGP).

 After these conditions are met, ENRESA will take over the responsibility of the installation and will undertake all the dismantling activities to take it over to a "green field" condition.
-The site will be then returned to the initial owner.
+The site willbe then returned to the initial owner.

-According to the 7th PGRR, the duration of the projects for these operations are 3 years to condition the low and intermediate operational and structural radwaste and the spent fuel, and 10 years for the dismantling process.
+According to the draft of the 7th PGRR, the duration of the projects for these operations are 3 years to condition the low and intermediate operational and structural radwaste and the spent fuel, and 10 years for the dismantling process.